Home

-Students who wish to take a Minor in Journalism Studies of a four-year major or honours Arts degree must meet the requirements for the program in their chosen discipline and successfully complete 24 credit hours in journalism, including the core requirements and 15 credit hours in electives.
+Students who wish to take a Minor in Journalism Studies must meet the requirements for the major or honours program in their chosen discipline and successfully complete 24 credit hours in Journalism, including JOUR 1002.03 Foundations of Journalism I and JOUR 1003.03 Foundations of Journalism II (OR JOUR 1001.06) and JOUR 2700.03 and 15 credit hours in electives.

 Explore courses